tonsky/FiraCode/README.md

 ### Solution

 Fira Code is a free monospaced font containing ligatures for common programming multi-character combinations.
-This is just a font rendering feature: underlying code remains ASCII-compatible.
-This helps to read and understand code faster.
-For some frequent sequences like `..` or `//`, ligatures allow us to correct spacing.
+This is just a font rendering feature - underlying code remains ASCII-compatible.
+This makes code easier and quicker to read and understand.
+For some frequent sequences like `..` or `//`, ligatures help ensure proper spacing.

 ### Download & Install